muratk5n/thirdwave/en/README.md

 ---

-Yuzivska field is shale-gas tho..
+Yuzivska field is shale-gas though..
 Fracking is bad.

 ---